OpenWaterFoundation/owf-tstool-ai-plugin/doc-init/documentation_for_the_handover.md

 - precipitation_probability

-The biggest possible time fram should be used for the historical data.
+The biggest possible historical period should be used for the historical data.
 The more data the better the model can learn from it.
 The Longitude and Latitude of the location of the water level station should be used to get the weather data for that location.
 So my api call looks like this: